 The Hell Fire Club is the common name given to Mount Pelier in County Dublin.
-In the 1700’s it was home to the Irish Hell Fire Club however after numerous reports of paranormal activity, the group relocated away from the lodge.
+In the 1700’s it was home to the Irish Hell Fire Club however after numerous reports of paranormal activity and haunted goings-on, the group relocated away from the lodge and it was left abandoned.
 One such tale recalls the visit from the Devil himself.
 What’s interesting is that there is a similar story to the one told about Loftus Hall and not only that, but the Loftus family also owned the nearby Dolly Mount.
 Today the building is open to the public and maintained by the Irish forestry service Coilte.
+It remains a favourite for the country’s urban explorers and those interested in ghosts and the paranormal.

 The following extract about ghosts at the Hell Fire club is from the site of a company offering tours to the building which can be booked here - http://www.hellfireclubdublin.com